Trump Twitter Typos: ‘Heel’ Corrected To ‘Heal’ After 3 Tries — Did Hope Hicks Or Trump Tweet The Mistakes?

 President Donald Trump got a lesson in how to spell the word “heal,” even if it took him three tries to spell it correctly on Twitter.
-As seen in the below Twitter screenshots, Trump composed a tweet about protesting being a necessary device to heal a nation that the president claims has been divided for decades.
+As seen in the below Twitter screenshots, Trump composed a tweet about protesting being a necessary device to heal a nation that he claims has been divided for decades.
 However, instead of writing heal, as in the definition that means getting better or healthy, Trump wrote “heel.”

 In that context, the word heel brings to mind a dog that heels by remaining still.
 In professional wrestling terms, “heel” means the bad guy.
 Or the word heel could mean the heel of a shoe or a person’s heel on his or her foot.
 Either way, Twitter users are having a good laugh over Trump’s continued spelling mistakes.